an9k0r/kill5witch/_posts/2023-03-10-simple-docker-tutorial.md

   height: 515
   alt: image alternative text
 ---
-# Intro
+# 1. Intro

 The reason for this post is simple.
 I use docker here and then and tend to forget some commands and then i might not be sure if i'll want to store the data (read: create a volume with it) or not, hence writing this post.

 It about the basics how to get a docker container running, about containrs and volumes to get me/you started.

-# Install Docker

-Things might change in the future, so check [here](https://docs.docker.com/get-docker/) on how to install docker on your platform.

-# Docker Basic Terminology
+# 2. Docker Basic Terminology

 Before diving into Docker commands, it's important to understand the terminology used in Docker.